mixpanel/docs/pages/docs/tracking/how-tos/identifying-users.md

 ## Simplified vs Original ID Merge

-In March 2023, Mixpanel released Simplified ID Merge as a simpler, opt-in alternative to Original ID Merge.
+In March 2023, Mixpanel released Simplified ID Merge (documented above) as a simpler, opt-in alternative to Original ID Merge.
+In June 2023, Mixpanel made the Simplified API the default for new projects.

-The simplified API is an easier to implement interface with the same core functionality as the original API; however, because the simplified API is newer there are a few third-party partner integrations that need to be updated to work with it (see below).
-Once third-party support for the simplified API is on par with the original API it will become the default for new organizations.

-Due to the limited changes in functionality beyond a simpler implementation experience we do not recommend that customers who have already implemented using the original API reimplement on the simplified API.
+Due to the limited changes in functionality beyond a simpler implementation experience, we do not recommend that customers who have already implemented using the original API reimplement on the simplified API.
 Both APIs will remain supported and provide the same features.

-### Which API should I use?

-1. If you are an existing customer who has historically used the original API and is familiar with it we recommend continuing to use the original API.
-2. If you are a new customer and want to use the API that currently has the best third-party integration support we recommending using the original API.
-3. If you are a new customer, want an easier integration experience, and are okay with the third-party integration support limitations listed later in this document we recommend using the simplified API.

-### How do I enable the Simplified API on a project?
+### TODO: How do I enable the Simplified API on a project?

 Note that: